gimjung/flood-data/README.md

 # IAG Flood Data

-For years, IAG has actively collects flood hazard information from government agencies, and external providers.
-It also actively develops internal models in areas where flood hazard information is not exists.
-The collected data covers the majority of populated places in Australia.
-IAG has significant works to standardize the information and transform the hazard information (i.e. flood depths and extent) to flood risk information (i.e. Average Annual Damage and Flood Frequency).

-The Average Annual Damage (AAD) measure the flood risk which combines the likely impacts and probabilities of all possible flood events at a given location, up to and including the Probable Maximum Flood.
-The Flood Frequency (FF) measure the flood average recurrence interval.
-Combination between AAD and FF provides answers to how much it going to cost individual property owner, and how often it is going to cost them.

-IAG has release flood risk information through Safer Home website (http://saferhomes.nrma.com.au), and would like to release the underlying data in a format that accessible for other purposes.
+IAG are pleased to announce the release of a national dataset containing a view of flood risk across Australia.
 The released data is available at address and aggregated level.
-The address level data provides granular flood risk information at individual address.
-The address information is based on GNAF February 2016 version.
-IAG’s coordinates are used in areas where IAG address database provide better information compare to GNAF.
-Thus improves the accuracy of flood risk assessment.
-The second level is aggregated at admin boundaries lever.
-This will provides users with overview of flood in areas.
+The address level data provides granular flood risk information and is based on the GNAF February 2016 release.
+IAG’s coordinates are used in areas where the IAG address database provides more appropriate information for defining primary dwelling flood risk.
+The second level of released data is aggregated at admin boundaries level providing users with an overview of flood risk at a regional/national level.

+IAG, through our brand NRMA Insurance, are already leading the way in opening the Australian insurance view of risk.
+The Safer Homes portal (http://saferhomes.nrma.com.au) is an educational interactive web-based tool that helps customers and non-customers better understand the risk profile of the suburb they live in and the real value of their assets.
+Practical tips and tools are offered to users to better protect their homes.
+Safer Homes is the first new home insurance innovation developed with the customer in mind, and has resulted in driving cultural change within the IAG organisation.

+IAG recognises that the data behind the tool has numerous potential benefits outside of the insurance industry and this provides the impetus for opening up our data to the public.

+The data used for identifying the degree of flood risk is a combination of IAG modelling, industry sourced data, and local and state government data.
+The insurance industry is uniquely positioned in its ability to relate a physical risk into a financial risk through its exposure to claims data and the released dataset utilises these depth-damage functions to derive the risk categories supplied in the national dataset.
+It should be noted that the data represents a financial risk and consequently are not suitable to assess potential risk to life, public safety etc.

 ### Purpose
-The purpose of releasing this data is to inform general public on flood risk at their property and surrounding communities.
-IAG hope by releasing the data could provide a safer world by:
+In releasing the data, IAG hope to assist in informing the general public on flood risk at their property and surrounding communities.
+The data release ties in with IAG’s core mission of making your world a safer place by:

 1. Improving awareness of flood risk to property owners and communities.
 2. Promoting self mitigation, especially in areas with significant flood risks.